wasabirobby/wasabi_fishing/README.md

 - Make sure you have dependencies

-- Insert proper item sql or ensure items are present that you will be using in the configuration
+- Make sure items are added to server(Check `Inventory_Items` directory for images/examples

 - Put script in your `resources` directory

-- If using limit system for inventory please set Old ESX config to true otherwise put false

 - Add `ensure wasabi_fishing` in your `server.cfg` (*After* dependencies)

 ### Extra Information
 - Make sure `ox_lib` starts before `wasabi_fishing`
-- Inventory images included in the `InventoryImages` directory
+- Inventory images included in the `Inventory_Items/InventoryImages` directory
 - You must add the item `fishingrod` and `fishbait` to one of your in-game shops or have a place for your players to obtain.

 ## Preview